pecodeliar/pecodeliar/README.md

 <img align="right" display="inline-block" margin-left="10px" src="https://thumbs.gfycat.com/DazzlingPolishedAfricanelephant-size_restricted.gif" alt="Life Size Movie   Clip with the doll typing random keys into the computer and the co-worker being confused." height="200">

 Hi, there!
-I'm Justice (yes, that's my real name) and I have a special interest in backend web development, especially making or working with APIs and Android development! 😄
+I'm Justice (yes, that's my real name) and I am a computer enthusiast that has a love for learning about hardware and software.
+I especially making or working with APIs and Android development! 😄

-I am a mentor on [Sololearn](https://www.sololearn.com/profile/24864653) and have an interest in learning computer science, doing so through [OSSU](https://github.com/ossu/computer-science).
+I am a mentor on [Sololearn](https://www.sololearn.com/profile/24864653), I am A+ certified through CompTIA and have an interest in learning computer science, doing so through [OSSU](https://github.com/ossu/computer-science).

 ## Toolbox: